 I never potty trained my kids in the United States, even though we’re American.
 By the time my twins were ready to hit the potty chair, we lived in Somalia.
 We had one toilet with a toilet seat and a flush, just like an American toilet, and one hole in the ground (AKA a squatty potty).

 If you ask me, squatty potties get a bad rap for being difficult to use among people who haven’t developed our squatting muscles.
-However, here is a huge shout out in praise of the squatty when it comes to potty training boys.
-My son loved aiming at the hole and there were no issues of not being able to reach.
+However, here is a huge shout out in praise of the squatty when it comes to potty training boys: My son loved aiming at the hole and there were no issues of not being able to reach.

-“I was waiting for them to fill out the survey.
-I looked down and the kid was peeing on the ground about 2 inches away from my feet and the mom was holding him away from her lap.
+“I was waiting for them to fill out the survey,” he shared.
+“I looked down and the kid was peeing on the ground about two inches away from my feet and the mom was holding him away from her lap.
 When I jumped back because I was startled, the mom looked at me and laughed.”

-In Sudan, potty training is done early.
+Mom Lucy J. told me that in Sudan, potty training is done early.
 It helps that these mothers carry their babies on their backs often, so they either must figure out how to read their baby’s signals or they will get peed on!
 By age 2, most kids are potty trained, except those who can afford diapers.
 They take much longer.